Learning Journey Digital Rwanda, Kigali

-After an introduction by the Rwanda Development Board we will visit Ms Faith Keza, the young Lady running Irembo, the e-government platform.
-And we will visit an Energytech company and software developers.
-Ending then with a networking event in the backyard “garage” of a startup.
+After an introduction by the Rwanda Development Board, we will visit Ms Faith Keza, the young Lady running Irembo, the e-government platform.
+And we will visit an Energytech company, the startup “Code of Africa” and software developers.
+Ending then with a networking event in the backyard “garage” of a company.

 Day 2 – DIGITAL AFRICA: